Hospice & Palliative Medicine Fellowship

 Hospice and palliative medicine fellows rotate through a wide range of clinical settings, including inpatient, consultative and ambulatory palliative care services, home hospice, extended care, and pediatric settings.
 Fellows gain expert-level pain and symptom management including training with faculty who are experienced in the use of patient-controlled analgesia (PCA), ketamine, and methadone.
 We offer four weeks of elective rotations in medical oncology, gynecological oncology, radiation oncology, pulmonary hypertension and pulmonary fibrosis, congestive heart failure, and wound healing.

 Core curriculum sessions address symptom management, grief and bereavement, spiritual assessment, communication skills, and socio-structural considerations in palliative care.
-The bioethics curriculum extends across the didactic curriculum and through bedside teaching.
+The bioethics curriculum extends across the didactic curriculum and is applied during work rounds and through bedside teaching.
 Each week, fellows join the interdisciplinary team meetings with the palliative care team to discuss in greater depth complex clinical cases.
 Fellows also participate in monthly bioethics work group meetings, the clinical ethics case consultation service, and monthly pain committee meetings.

 Didactic Learning